 The “Why” of Funerals

-To start off, it’s important to note that, in today’s world, many families are moving away from standard funerals for their lost loved ones.
-While it is not inherently bad that people are moving away from traditional options toward cremation, it is unfortunate that some are confusing efficiency with effectiveness.
-Dr. Alan Wolfelt, a nationally-renowned grief expert who has counseled thousands of families, teaches that the funeral is an important rite of passage and “puts you on the path to good grief and healthy mourning.”
+To start off, it’s important to note that in today’s world many people miss out on the purpose and value of a funeral.
+But saying goodbye in a meaningful way is just as important today as it was thousands of years ago.
+Dr. Alan Wolfelt, a nationally respected grief expert who has counseled thousands of families, teaches that the funeral is an important rite of passage and “puts you on the path to good grief and healthy mourning.”
 To learn more about why funerals are important, take a look at the articles below.

 Final Disposition Options

-Nowadays, our options for final disposition (or final resting place) continue to expand.
+Nowadays, your options for final disposition (or a final resting place) continue to expand.
 Please take a moment to read the articles below to help you decide which option is most appropriate for your needs.

 What Should I Know When Considering Cremation?